lofyer/spice-webdav/Readme.md

 ```

 ## a) in Windows guest OS:
-1. Disable Windows Firewall

-2. As Administrator, Install spice-webdavd in Windows guest from https://www.spice-space.org/download/windows/spice-webdavd/, and enable spice-webdavd service from task manager.
+1. As Administrator, Install spice-webdavd in Windows guest from https://www.spice-space.org/download/windows/spice-webdavd/, and enable spice-webdavd service from task manager.

-3. If not as a service, please manually run `map-drive.bat` from Program Files/Spice webdav/
+2. If not as a service, please manually run `map-drive.bat` from Program Files/Spice webdav/

-4. You MAY need re-compile the https://gitlab.gnome.org/GNOME/phodav via mingw or just change another version of spice-webdav.msi.
+3. Go to control panel and open up "Internet Options", from there go to the "Connections" tab and click the "LAN settings" button, then uncheck “Automatically detect settings”, click ok and apply.
+This step should fix huge lag that might occur without it.

 ## b) in Linux guest OS:
 It's similar to Windows guest, but you should build and run webdav-agent by yourself: